Augmenting unit test suites from integration tests: Test augmentation method

 \section{Test augmentation method}

 We propose a method for augmenting a test suite with unit tests through leveraging existing integration and system tests.
 The method employs static and dynamic analysis for inferring test fixtures and assertions for the generated tests.
 We showcase and evaluate the proposed method in the Node.js platform, although it can be ported and adapted to other languages and platforms.
-The method improves software fault localization~\cite{xuan2014test, soremekun2021locating} through verifying the external behavior of the analyzed system's components in isolation.
+The method improves fault localization~\cite{xuan2014test, soremekun2021locating}, since each generated unit test verifies a more narrow scope of functionality.
+Moreover, it enhances the fault detection capability of a test suite with tests that verify program states that were internal for the functionality exercised in original integration tests.

 In this work, a component refers to a function or method whose behaviour is verified through one or more tests.
 A component implementation may invoke other components, also, declared as functions or methods.
 Let \(C\) be a component and \(D=\cup\{d_i\}, i\in\{1,\ldots,n\}\) be the set of components invoked within its implementation.
 The components in $D$ will be referred as dependencies of \(C\).
 Moreover, let \(T_C\) be a subset of the project's test suite $T$ that comprises test cases exercising the behaviour of \(C\).
 Given that \(D\) is non empty, the tests in \(T_C\) are regarded as integration tests.
 Our assumption is that tests in \(T_C\) do not employ a mocking mechanism to isolate \(C\) from its dependencies.